DavidArmstrong/SCL3300/README.md

 Basic SCL3300 Library Functions:

-begin()         -- This initializes the library and the SPI chip, and by default assigns the SPI Chip Select Pin to Digital Pin 10. begin(csPinNum) -- This variaion allows you to choose a different pin as the SPI Chip Select Pin.
+begin()         -- This initializes the library and the SPI chip, and by default assigns the SPI Chip Select Pin to Digital Pin 10. begin(csPinNum) -- This variation allows you to choose a different pin as the SPI Chip Select Pin.
 Replace 'csPinNum' with your pin number.

 isConnected()   -- Returns 'true' if the sensor is still responding as expected, and able to provide valid data.